 Mission Statement: "To promote and maintain high standards of conduct and governance within the Council and the Parish and Town Councils within the District."

-Adopted by Warwick District Council on ??
+Adopted by Warwick District Council Standards Committee on ??
+25 February 2015 and came into force from ??
+11 May 2016.

 Index